 The rising sun catches the spray thrown up by the Rhine as it falls dramatically near Schaffhausen, Switzerland.
-Turner recreates this effect by scratching through the gray watercolor wash he had laid onto his paper.
-Then, with a few pen strokes, he defines the crag and Laufen Castle on the right and a leaping salmon in the front.
+Turner re-created that effect by scratching through his gray watercolor wash to expose the white of the paper.
+Then, with a few pen strokes, he defined the crag and Laufen Castle on the right and a leaping salmon in front.

-Nine such sketches were made at the Falls in September 1841 from various vantage points throughout the day and night.
-Turner considered such site work as preliminary to “finished” watercolors he would make at home.
+Nine such watercolor sketches were made at the Falls in September 1841 from various vantage points throughout the day and night.
+Turner considered such site work as preliminary to “finished” watercolors he would paint in his studio.